-How Human Ventures is Saving the Attention Economy from Addiction, Fraud, and Hate
+How Attention Capital is Saving the Attention Economy from Addiction, Fraud, and Hate

-During #SMWNYC, representatives from Axios and Human Ventures came together to share insights on what brands should know about the Attention Economy.
+During #SMWNYC, representatives from Axios and Attention Capital came together to share insights on what brands should know about the Attention Economy.

 Welcome to the Attention Economy, where supply is limited and demand is endless.

 In today’s overcrowded digital landscape, attention is a brand’s best friend.
-At #SMWNYC 2019, Sara Fischer, Media Reporter at Axios joined Managing Directors Ashlyn Gentry and Nick Bell from Human Ventures to share insights on what brands should know about the Attention Economy.
+At #SMWNYC 2019, Sara Fischer, Media Reporter at Axios joined Managing Directors Ashlyn Gentry and Nick Bell from Attention Capital (formerly Human Ventures) to share insights on what brands should know about the Attention Economy.

 So, how does the Attention Economy affect brands and their audiences?
 Here are their top three takeaways.